Tyrrrz/CliWrap/Readme.md

 var commandWithCheck = Cli.Wrap("git").WithValidation(CommandResultValidation.ZeroExitCode); // (default)
 ```

-CliWrap is designed with full immutability in mind -- all methods that return `Command` create a new instance instead of mutating an existing one.
+CliWrap is designed with full immutability in mind, which means that all methods that return `Command` create a new instance instead of mutating an existing one.
 This means that you can safely re-use parts of your commands if necessary:

 ```csharp
 var pullCmd = Cli.Wrap("git")